Allokotosauria: History

+Skeletal reconstruction of Shringasaurus, the largest member of the clade.

 Nesbitt et al. (2015) defined the group as a stem-based taxon containing Azendohsaurus madagaskarensis and Trilophosaurus buettneri and all taxa more closely related to them than to Tanystropheus longobardicus, Proterosuchus fergusi, Protorosaurus speneri or Rhynchosaurus articeps.
 Therefore, Allokotosauria includes the families Azendohsauridae and Trilophosauridae by definition, as well as the potentially more basal Pamelaria which is closer to them than to other early archosauromorphs.
 Pamelaria is the earliest known allokotosaur, dating to the Anisian of India.
 In 2015, azendohsauridae was represented by a single genus Azendohsaurus known from the Ladinian to Carnian of Africa, while trilophosaurids are mostly known from the Carnian to Norian stages of North America, England and potentially European Russia, though one member of the latter group, Variodens inopinatus, is known from Rhaetian.
 Since then, new discoveries have led to an expansion in generic diversity in azendohsaurids, including such taxa as Shringasaurus from Anisian India, and Puercosuchus from Norian North America, both of which also expand the clade's biogeographical and biostratigraphic range.
 According to studies of Arctosaurus material from Cameron Island in Canada, the latter may have been an allokotosaurian because of the similarities with Azendohsaurus due to the presence of a posterior ridge from the centrum to the diapophyses which extends from the diapophysis all the way to the posterior ventrolateral corner of the centrum.
 This ridge overhangs a deep groove in the lateral surface of the centrum.